xgrau/xgrau.github.io/_posts/2020-01-10-effects-of-as-as-indels-with-vep.md

 tags: science
 ---

 *This post is a stub*.
-How to predict the effects of alternative splicing (AS) events with the **[Ensembl Variant Effect Predictor](https://www.ensembl.org/info/docs/tools/vep/index.html)** (VEP), by encoding them as indels?
+How can we predict the effects of alternative splicing (AS) events with the [Ensembl Variant Effect Predictor](https://www.ensembl.org/info/docs/tools/vep/index.html) (VEP)?
+In our recent paper in eLife, we did so by encoding them as if they were indels.

-Here's how we did it in our recent paper:

 > [A unicellular relative of animals generates a layer of polarized cells by actomyosin-dependent cellularization](https://elifesciences.org/articles/49801){:target="_blank"} (Dudin et al., eLife 2019)